alisaifee/flask-limiter/doc/source/index.rst

 :meth:`Limiter.limit`, :meth:`Limiter.shared_limit` & :meth:`Limiter.exempt` can
 all be applied to :class:`flask.Blueprint` instances as well.
 In the following example the **login** Blueprint has a special rate limit applied to all its routes, while the **help** Blueprint is exempt from all rate limits.
-The **regular** Blueprint follows the global rate limits.
+The **regular** Blueprint follows the default rate limits.

     .. code-block:: python